jpikl/dotfiles/.github/README.md

 homefiles -h
 ```

-## 🔧 Configuration

-WIP...

 ## 🚧 Repository

-Git commands for the `~/.dotfiles.git` repository have to be executed
+Git operations for the `~/.dotfiles.git` repository have to be executed
 using `dotfiles` command.

 ```bash